-It is essential to cover the potential complications linked to the maternity, during the pregnancy and the eventual delivery.
-If you have to choose only one risk to cover, we would strongly recommend you to cover this one, because the financial impact may be the highest.
+As a maternity coverage can be quite expensive, an alternative solution exists.
+You can choose only to cover the complications linked to your pregnancy.
+They can occur before or during the delivery of your child.
+If you have to choose only one risk to cover, we would strongly recommend you to cover complications.
+As the financial impact may be the highest.

 - Antiphospholipid syndrome